 Visual & Media Arts Faculty

 Cher Krause Knight is an art historian focused on modern and contemporary art and architecture.
-She is also a specialist in public art and museum studies.
+She is a specialist in public art and museum studies.